Giovani Bernard

-Giovani Govan Bernard (born November 22, 1991) is an American former professional football running back who played ten seasons in the National Football League (NFL).
-He played college football for the North Carolina Tar Heels, and was selected by the Cincinnati Bengals in the second round of the 2013 NFL draft, spending eight seasons with the team.
+Giovani Govan Bernard (born November 22, 1991) is an American former professional football player who was a running back for 10 seasons in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was selected by the Cincinnati Bengals in the second round of the 2013 NFL draft, spending eight seasons with the team.
 After being released by the Bengals after the 2020 season, Bernard then played two seasons with the Tampa Bay Buccaneers before retiring.

 Early life

 Bernard was born in West Palm Beach, Florida, the son of Haitian immigrant parents, who own a dry-cleaning business in Boca Raton, Florida.
 He began playing football for the local tackle football league, the Boca Jets.
 Bernard played football at St. Thomas Aquinas High School in Fort Lauderdale, Florida, where he was teammates with Florida State safety Lamarcus Joyner and New England Patriots running back James White.
 While in high school, Bernard was ranked the No. 2 running back in Florida by the Orlando Sentinel and the No. 12 running back in the United States by Rivals.com.
 He is the younger brother of former Oregon State running back Yvenson Bernard.

 Bernard was recruited by many schools and first committed to Notre Dame, but ultimately decided to play for the University of North Carolina.